telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings.md

 ### __UserAccessPermissions__

 This property specifies three types of user access permissions: **PrintingPermissionType**, **ChangingPermissionType**, and **CopyingPermissionType**.
+These settings are exported **only** if the PdfExportSettings.IsEncrypted property is set to true.
 Each has an available set of values, represented by the respective enumerations:

 * __PrintingPermissionType__: Sets the permissions for document printing.
 Possible values: